Common Challenges in Runtime Management and How to Overcome Them

 How to Overcome It:

-- Use Dependency Management Tools: Tools like Maven, Gradle, or npm can help you manage dependencies and avoid version conflicts.
+- Use Dependency Management Tools: Tools like Maven, Gradle, or npm can help manage and update dependencies efficiently.

 Final Thoughts